kylefox/jquery-modal/README.md

 **Have an idea that improves jquery-modal?** Awesome!
 Please fork this repository, implement your idea (including documentation, if necessary), and submit a pull request.

+**Need help implementing the modal?** Please post a question on [StackOverflow](http://stackoverflow.com/).
+Commercial support is also available — please contact kylefox@gmail.com for rates.
+Unfortunately I am unable to provide free email support.

 I don't use this library as frequently as I used to, so if you want to see a fix/improvement you're best off submitting a pull request.
 Bugs without a test case and/or improvements without a pull request will be shown no mercy and closed!

 # Installation